BIOL275-MSUM/eda-milleramara4/README.md

-  - The data was renamed to penguins\_data for easier usage and manipulation, using the dyplr package in RStudio (Hadley et all, 2020)
+  - The data was renamed to penguins\_data for easier usage and manipulation, using the dyplr package in RStudio (Hadley et all, 2020).
-  - A few graphs were then created for visual aid to look closer and to compare the data from the penguins
+  - A few graphs were then created for visual aid to look closer and to compare the data from the penguins.
-  - Five graphs were created, including four scatterplots and one boxplot using the ggplot2 package in RStudio (H. Wickham, 2016)
+  - Five graphs were created, including four scatterplots and one boxplot using the ggplot2 package in RStudio (H. Wickham, 2016).
-  - From there it is simple to visualize some trends in the graph and compare the size measurements of penguins and what island they live on
+  - From there it is simple to visualize some trends in the graph and compare the size measurements of penguins and what island they live on.

 ## Results